In the last few years, COVID has changed how businesses host special events and interact with customers and the community.

 First, let’s take a look at a few examples of possible “events”:

-There are opportunities for every advertiser, but we are generally looking for a notable activity, outside of normal business, with a limited time for engagement.
+For an “event,” we generally look for a special, notable activity outside of normal business, with a limited time for engagement.

-A new campaign should be created for each event to accommodate its settings and to track conversions/ROI.
+A new campaign should be created for each event to accommodate its settings and to track conversions and ROI per event.

 Allotting event campaigns their own additional budget, instead of shifting from the ongoing campaigns, will help to keep the main account stable and retain volume.